 The community website for Pen Selwood

-Unfortunately the Parish Church of St Michael's, Pen Selwood is closed at the moment in line with National Guidance concerning Covid 19.
 Worship materials and newsletters are being distributed via the internet (every week) or by post (every two weeks).
-If you would like to receive these please email firstname.lastname@example.org to be added to the mailing list or ring one of the numbers below to get the posted version.
+If you would like to receive these please email email@example.com to be added to the mailing list or ring one of the numbers below to get the posted version.
 Weekly videos and written reflections are available at www.wincantonparishchurch.co.uk and the reflection videos are also available in our facebook group - Wincanton and Pen Selwood CofE Churches.
-We are beginning to work through the guidance on how to ‘re-open’ the church building, and are expecting more in the next few weeks.
-We will update you as and when we can.

 Our Rector is also the Rector of Wincanton Parish Church; (St Peter and St Paul's), and The Reverend Alison Way was licensed to the parishes in February 2020.
-Alison lives in Wincanton – please do get in touch with her via the parish office 01963 824503 or home 01963 33151 or mobile 07515 958988 or via email: email@example.com – at the moment the parish office phone is redirected to the Rectory.
+Alison lives in Wincanton – please do get in touch with her via the parish office 01963 824503 or home 01963 33151 or mobile 07515 958988 or via email: firstname.lastname@example.org – at the moment the parish office phone is redirected to the Rectory.
 Alison was ordained in 2004, and has worked previously ministered in Basingstoke, North Wiltshire, and Surrey.
-Alison is really looking forward to getting to know her new village community in person when lockdown restrictions are sufficiently lifted.
+Alison is continuing to get to know her new village community - and looking forward to the day when she can visit the 'Black Bin' café!

 It has been said that churches on the highest points in Somerset are dedicated to St Michael and All Angels, an idea which would have commanded itself to the simple Christians of Norman times.
 Certainly our comely little church bears the Archangel's name as it sits high on a spur of the Upper Greensand, looking across to the Blackmore Vale to the South and to the hills of Camelot and to Glastonbury to the West.